hitvoice/notes/README.md

 # notes
-Tech notes a machine learning engineer actually refers to.
+Share some tech notes for machine learning engineers.